nextflow-io/training/docs/hello_nextflow/08_hello_nf-test.md

 !!!warning

-    That does mean we have to be sure that the output we record in the original run is correct.
+    That means we have to be sure that the output we record in the original run is correct!

 If, in the course of future development, something in the code changes that causes the output to be different, the test will fail and we will have to determine whether the change is expected or not.

-If it turns out that something in the code broke, we will have to fix it, with the expectation that the fixed code will pass the test.
+-   If it turns out that something in the code broke, we will have to fix it, with the expectation that the fixed code will pass the test.
-If it is an expected change (e.g., the tool has been improved and the results are better) then we will need to update the snapshot to accept the new output as the reference to match, using the parameter `--update-snapshot` when we run the test command.
+-   If it is an expected change (e.g., the tool has been improved and the results are better) then we will need to update the snapshot to accept the new output as the reference to match, using the parameter `--update-snapshot` when we run the test command.

 ### 1.7.
 Add more tests to `SAMTOOLS_INDEX`